Mahomes outplays Jackson to lead Chiefs past Ravens 34-20 - WHIZ News

+Mahomes, who signed a 10-year, $503 million extension in July, gave the Chiefs their money’s worth on Monday night, surgically shredding a Baltimore defense that had allowed only two touchdowns in its first two games.

+“You got to give credit to Pat for leading the charge.
+He stepped up big,” Kansas City coach Andy Reid said.

-Mahomes went 31 of 42 for 385 yards and four touchdowns.
-He was not intercepted, and avoided being sacked.
+Mahomes was not intercepted, and avoided being sacked.
 The Chiefs led 27-10 at halftime and held on to defeat Baltimore (2-1) for the third year in a row.

+“The plays we ran, we got in the right situations,” Mahomes said.
+“I thought guys executed at a very high level on those plays.”

 In a duel between Mahomes, the 2018 NFL MVP, and the player who won that honor last year, Jackson was no match for the man whose resume also includes a Super Bowl MVP trophy.

 Jackson completed 15 of 28 passes for 97 yards and ran for 83 yards, 30 of them on one carry during the Ravens’ opening possession.
-The fleet-footed quarterback is 21-4 as Baltimore’s starter, and three of those defeats have come against Mahomes and the Chiefs.
+It wasn’t nearly enough against Mahomes, whose performance Jackson described in one word: “Outstanding.”

-The Chiefs scored touchdowns on their first two possessions — one on a run by Mahomes, the other on a pass — for a 13-3 lead.
+The Chiefs scored touchdowns on their first two possessions — one on a run by Mahomes, the other on a shovel pass to Anthony Sherman — for a 13-3 lead.
 Following that second score, Ravens rookie Devin Duvernay fielded the kickoff and sprinted down the right sideline for a 93-yard touchdown.

 Kansas City followed with a three-and-out, but Baltimore simply could not contain Mahomes for long.
 After he got the ball back, Mahomes completed passes of 29 and 18 yards before hitting Tyreek Hill for a 20-yard score to cap a 73-yard drive.